nodejs/node/doc/api/events.md

 logFnWrapper();

 emitter.on('log', () => console.log('log persistently'));
-// will return a new Array with a single function bound by `on` above const newListeners = emitter.rawListeners('log');
+// will return a new Array with a single function bound by `.on()` above const newListeners = emitter.rawListeners('log');

 // logs "log persistently" twice